mm21/glyphsynth/README.md

 [![Variants matrix](./examples/variants-matrix-pad.png)]()

 This illustrates the use of letter glyphs, provided by this package as a library, to create parameterized geometric designs.
-The letters `A`, `M`, and `T` are selected for a range of color variants.
+Permutations of pairs of letters `A`, `M`, and `T` are selected for a range of color variants, with the second letter being rotated 180 degrees.

 ```python
 from glyphsynth.lib.alphabet.minimal import (